FrostBird347/minecraft-dynmap-timemachine/README.md

     optional arguments:
-      -h, --help            show this help message and exit --list-worlds         list available worlds from this Dynmap server and exit --list-maps           list available maps for this world and exit -t [THRESHOLD], --threshold [THRESHOLD]
+      -h, --help            show this help message and exit -d, --force-day       download alternate day version of a map (this option will cause the download to fail if the map isn't a daynamic day/night map) --list-worlds         list available worlds from this Dynmap server and exit --list-maps           list available maps for this world and exit -t [THRESHOLD], --threshold [THRESHOLD]